snok/drf-openapi-tester/README.md

 response = client.get('/api/v1/tests/123/')
 ```

-To enforce all developers working on the project to use `OpenAPIClient` simply
+To force all developers working on the project to use `OpenAPIClient` simply
 override the `client` fixture (when using `pytest-django`) or provide custom
 test cases implementation (when using standard Django `unitest`-based approach)
 and then you will be sure all newly implemented views will be validated against